What does a Information Systems Security Manager do?

 The job outlook for Information Systems Security Managers is strong and promising.
 The Bureau of Labor Statistics (BLS) reports an average of 40,200 job positions per year.
 This indicates a steady demand for professionals in this field.
 With a projected percent change of 4.0% from 2022 to 2032, job seekers can expect a growing number of opportunities.
 This growth reflects the increasing importance of cybersecurity in today's digital world.

 Information Systems Security Managers earn a competitive salary.
-The BLS reports an average national annual compensation of $113,710.
+The average national annual compensation stands at $113,710, according to the BLS.
 This figure highlights the value placed on skilled professionals who can protect organizations from cyber threats.
-Additionally, the average national hourly compensation stands at $54.67, underscoring the high demand for experienced security managers.
-Job seekers can look forward to rewarding career prospects with attractive financial benefits.
+The average national hourly compensation is $54.67, further emphasizing the financial rewards of this career path.
+This compensation is attractive to job seekers looking for both job security and financial stability.

 Continue to Salaries for Information Systems Security Manager